Rag & Frass Farm

 Primary Contact: Julia Asherman

-Internship informationGeneral Farm Description: Rag & Frass Farm is a certified organic veggie and cut flower farm, entering its 8th year of production in rural central Georgia.
-We farm in the geographic center of the state, two hours south of Atlanta and two hours from Savannah.
-We have 3 acres of in production on a larger 54 acre slice of country heaven, which includes woods, pond, pasture, and creek.
-We grow both in open fields and in 4 large high tunnels and are passionate about our soil and crop rotation, preferring a combination of covercropping, mulching, occultation, no-till, and conscientious tillage to work our land.
-We are primarily a market farm, selling at 3 farmers markets a week, year round.
+Internship informationGeneral Farm Description: Rag and Frass Farm is a certified organic veggie and cut flower farm, entering its 11th year of production in rural central Georgia.
+We farm in the geographic center of the state, in a small town two hours south of Atlanta and two hours from Savannah.
+We have 3 acres in production on a larger 54 acre slice of country heaven, which includes woods, pond, pasture, and creek.
+We grow both in open fields and in 5 large high tunnels and are passionate about our soil and crop rotation, preferring a combination of cover cropping, mulching, occultation, no-till, and conscientious tillage to work our land.
+We are primarily a market farm, selling at 2 farmers markets a week, year round, and through an online store (for pickup and home delivery).
 We are also part of a small farmer-owned regional cooperative which increases our farming community's access to markets and restaurants.
-In addition to farmers markets, we have a small roadside stand, sell to local restaurants, and do floral arranging for seasonal events and weddings.
-The farm was started by Julia, originally from Boston, and was joined 3 years ago by her partner Brandon, originally from San Diego.
-We love plants, but have plenty of animals too: dogs and cats, flock of chickens, vermicompost, bees, and a sweet pet pig.
+In addition to farmers markets, we have a small roadside stand, sell to local restaurants, and do floral arranging for seasonal events and weddings, though this part of the operation has paused since welcoming our farm baby.
+The farm was started by Julia, originally from Boston, and was joined 5 years ago by her partner Brandon, originally from San Diego.
+In 2021 baby Rye was born, and is now a full fledged farm toddler.
+We love plants, but have plenty of animals too: 2 dogs and 5 cats, laying hens, vermicompost, and bees.
+We also have (long story) two cows and a donkey, though we are definitely not trying to be in the livestock business.
+We have created a worker handbook (available on our website) which goes into great detail about us, our farm, and our expectations.
+Please read before applying.
+Application can also be found on the website.

 CRAFT Member Farm?
 No